linecrest/PublicPortfolio/README.md

 # PublicPortfolio
-Portfolio of documents for public consumption
+Portfolio of documents for public access.